pdfernhout/High-Performance-Organizations-Reading-List/README.md

 https://www.safetymattersblog.com/2012/12/drift-into-failure-by-sydney-dekker.html
 "Sydney Dekker's "Drift Into Failure" is a noteworthy effort to provide new insights into how accidents and other bad outcomes occur in large organizations.
 He begins by describing two competing world views, the essentially mechanical view of the world spawned by Newton and Descartes (among others), and a view based on complexity in socio-technical organizations and a systems approach.
 He shows how each world view biases the search for the âoetruthâ behind how accidents and incidents occur. ...
 Managers should not try to transform complex organizations into merely complicated ones, even if it's possible.
 Complexity is necessary for long-term survival as it maximizes organizational adaptability.
 The question is how to manage in a complex system.
 One key is increasing the diversity of personnel in the organization.
 More diversity means less group think and more creativity and greater capacity for adaptation.
 In practice, this means validation of minority opinions and encouragement of dissent, reflecting on the small decisions as they are made, stopping to ponder why some technical feature or process is not working exactly as expected and creating slack to reduce the chances of small events snowballing into large failures.
 With proper guidance, organizations can drift their way to success."

-Sidney Deker is mentioned as one of many people in this broad collection of references on resilience engineering maintained by Lorin Hochstein of Netflix:
+Sidney Dekker is mentioned as one of many people in this broad collection of references on resilience engineering maintained by Lorin Hochstein of Netflix:
 https://github.com/lorin/resilience-engineering
 "This doc contains notes about people active in resilience engineering, as well as some influential researchers who are no longer with us, organized alphabetically.
 It also includes people and papers from related fields, such as cognitive systems engineering and naturalistic decision-making."